Top 10 Water-Fuelled Adventures

 The Shuswap River has always been a liquid highway of sorts…first for the Splatsin First Nation who plied its waters to trade their goods downstream and later, for the loggers who boomed their timber to mills along its shores.
 Travellers of another era floated the Shuswap aboard paddle wheelers, drinking in the sights along the way.
 The river’s not much different today.
 Folks are still floating by, only now on stand-up paddleboards, kayaks and inflatable rafts!

-Tube the Shuswap
+Floating the Shuswap

 Tubing the Shuswap is a summer tradition here in the Okanagan.
 Blazing hot days spent dawdling in cool, running waters have a way of bringing out the kid in everyone.
 Splash about, go for a swim…escape your everyday world, after all…it’s hard to hold on to your worries bobbing along in the current, soaking up the sun.